Noxid86/handbook/Operations/Travel.md

 ## Car Travel

 It is strongly preferred that individuals use ride-sharing or public transit while traveling for business purposes (even within home regions).

+### Uber for Business

+Team members who wish to use Uber may take advantage of our Uber for Business account which will put Uber fees on our corporate card.
+Team members are not automatically added to the account so please request access from your office's administrative assistant.

 ### Rental Cars